• Menu

 By giving only a few counting puzzles at a time, it helps the kids to actually focus on the numbers.
 It is less distracting with fewer pieces to match up.

-To begin, we start by focusing on the counting puzzles for numbers 1, 2, and 3.
+To begin, we start by focusing on the counting puzzles for smaller numbers 1, 2, and 3.

 Ways to Use the Counting Puzzles

 For new learners, you can include the numbers 1-3 or 1-5.
-Increase the amount of puzzles available as they improve their counting skills.
+Increase the number of puzzles available as they improve their counting skills.

 To differentiate for kids who are not yet reading, you can have them focus on the numerals and counting dots.